-Childcare Report
+Daycares across St. Louis forgot about children, others accused of scaring kids as punishment

-ST. LOUIS – These are a list of all “substantiated complaints” at St. Louis area daycares over the last two years.
+These are a list of all “substantiated complaints” at St. Louis area daycares over the last two years.

 These are the result of state inspectors checking out a complaint and determining it was true.
 These reports should be used as just one part of your search for child care.